Sherlock 2.0 transition guide#

 --qos=long is the only QOS

 option you will need to specify in your jobs.
+The

-gpu are not used
+gpu QOSes are

-specify when submitting jobs.
+to specify when submitting jobs.

 Sherlock 2.0 runs a newer version of the Linux Operating System (OS) and as a result, most the software available on Sherlock 1.0 needs to be recompiled and reinstalled to work optimally in the new environment.